 In the city of St Catharines lies a little gem just off of Martindale Road.
 If you’ve ever driven that way, chances are you’ve passed right by and not even seen it.
 Next time you’re looking for a little spot to relax and enjoy some nature time, stop in at the Green Ribbon Trail!

 Why Is It Called the Green Ribbon Trail?

-The trail was developed in 1995 by the local community and is dedicated to missing children across the globe.
-It was brought about by the tragic loss of Kristen French and Leslie Mahaffy, victims to Karla Holmoka and Paul Bernardo.
+The trail was developed in 1995 by the local community including the City of St Catharines, Child Find and the John Howard Society.
+It is dedicated to missing children across the globe.
+This was brought about by the tragic loss of Kristen French who was born and raised in St Catharines as well as Leslie Mahaffy of Burlington.
 The Green Ribbon of Hope was the symbol used during the search for Kristen and hence is the name for this trail.

 I grew up knowing their names but if you don’t know who these two girls are, they were two victims of the terrors committed by Karla Holmoka and Paul Bernardo.
 You can learn more about this horrific part of St Catharines’ history by listening to the Canadian True Crime podcast.

 Whenever you do hike this trail, take a moment to think of the missing children who have fallen victim to heinous crimes.
 Every time I visit, I always hug my loved ones extra tight when I get home.